-Mr. Harry J. Cynkus: \$6,750 of Company contributions to the employee's account of the Rollins 401(k) plan; \$6,600 of Company contributions to the employee's account of the Rollins deferred compensation plan; car lease payments and related vehicle expenses; and incremental cost to the Company for use of the Company's executive dining room.
+Mr. Paul E. Northen: \$8,100 of Company contributions to the employee's account of the Rollins 401(k) Savings plan; auto allowance and related vehicle expenses; incremental costs to the Company for use of the Company's executive dining room; and use of Company storage space.

-Mr. R. Randall Rollins: \$6,750 of Company contributions to the employee's account of the Rollins 401(k) plan; \$6,600 of Company contributions to the employee's account of the Rollins deferred compensation plan; Company provided automobile and related vehicle expenses; and incremental cost to the Company for use of the Company's executive dining room.
+Mr. R. Randall Rollins: \$8,100 of Company contributions to the employee's account of the Rollins 401(k) Savings plan; auto allowance and related vehicle

-Mr. Glen Rollins: \$6,750 of Company contributions to the employee's account of the Rollins 401(k) plan; \$3,300 of Company contributions to the employee's account of the Rollins deferred compensation plan; car allowance and related vehicle expenses; and incremental cost to the Company for use of the Company's executive dining room.
+Mr. John F. \$8,100 of Company contributions to the employee's account of the Rollins 401(k) Savings plan; auto allowance and related vehicle expenses; and incremental Wilson: cost to the Company for use of the Company's executive dining room.

-Mr. Michael W. Knottek: \$6,750 of Company contributions to the employee's account of the Rollins 401(k) plan; \$6,600 of Company contributions to the employee's account of the Rollins deferred compensation plan; car lease payments and related vehicle expenses; and incremental cost to the Company for use of the Company's executive dining room.
+Mr. \$8,100 of Company contributions to the employee's account of the Rollins 401(k) Savings plan; auto allowance and related vehicle expenses; and incremental Thomas E. cost to the Company for use of the Company's executive dining room.